 |Publisher||Council of Australian Governments|

-The Council of Australian Governments (COAG) held its 24th meeting in Canberra on 29 November 2008.
-The key discussion points and outcomes from the meeting relating to Indigenous issues are described below.
+The Council of Australian Governments (COAG) held its 22nd meeting in Sydney on 3 July 2008.
+The key discussion points and outcomes from the meeting relating to Indigenous issues are outlined below.

 No program(s) found.